ricardonovelot/SanPedroEventGuide/README.md

 Ensure your development environment is up-to-date, including the latest version of Xcode and iOS.

-## Contributing

-Contributions are greatly appreciated.
-Follow these steps to contribute:

-Fork the project repository.
-Create your feature branch (git checkout -b feature/YourFeature).
-Commit your changes (git commit -am 'Add some YourFeature').
-Push to the branch (git push origin feature/YourFeature).
-Submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.